shivanshu-semwal/blog/_posts/2021-04-09-programs-i-use.md

 layout: post
 tags:
   - linux
+description: List of applications I use on linux (2021).
 ---

 Everyone has a list of softwares they like, reasons might be their user interface or features.